 Spurred in large part by e-commerce and global population growth, the U.S. Department of Transportation estimates demand for freight will grow 30% by 2040.

 Railroads are the best way to meet much of this increased demand.
-They are the most environmentally friendly way to move freight over land; are extremely safe; and efficiently and cost-effectively haul freight across a vast nearly 140,000-mile national network.
+They are the most environmentally friendly way to move freight over land; are extremely safe and efficient, and cost-effectively haul freight across a vast, nearly 140,000-mile national network.

 However, railroads are not guaranteed a slice of the freight transportation pie.
 Instead, they must earn it by offering the price and service that their customers want while taking on multiple types of competition.
 This includes competition from other railroads, other modes of transportation, product competition and geographic competition.
 Rail customer needs are changing as the transportation market quickly evolves.
 Railroads are adapting to meet these needs by investing in infrastructure, equipment and technology to provide safe, cost-effective and reliable service.

 For some shippers, transportation costs can determine the transportation mode they select.
 These dynamics mean railroads must provide reliable and affordable service.
 The Surface Transportation Board (STB) is the economic regulator of freight railroads.
 The STB helps ensure railroads earn adequate revenues and that shippers have access to reasonably priced and efficient rail service.
 The STB can set maximum reasonable rates or take other actions if a railroad has acted improperly.
 Most rail customers — including those served by only one railroad — do not need STB regulatory protection because market forces ensure competitive rates and service.